mVermaat/Crm.Specflow/README.md

 ## Multiple tab support
 When entering data on a form, it will automatically determine the tab the field is on and switch tabs if needed

-## Globalizations for Dates & Times
+## Globalizations for dates & times
 You specify your Date(time) format in your test project and the framework automatically figures out how this relates to the user's timezone and adapts the inputs and assertions.

 ## Creation of related records